-1. When finished, the rules are listed on this page.
+- 1. When finished, the rules are listed on this page. - You can select any existing rule and then click To change its priority.

 - 2. Click Save.
 The rules are applied. - ► To configure IPv6 access control rules: - 1.
 On the same page, select the 'Enable role based access control for IPv6' checkbox to enable IPv6 access control rules. - 2.
 Follow the same procedure as the above IPv4 rule setup to create IPv6 rules. - 3.
 Make sure you click the Save button in the IPv6 section, or the changes made to IPv6 rules are not saved.